meyerstim/bgpsec-sim/README.md

 ## Other
-To use parallelization of the simulator change value for "PARALLELISM" in experiments.py to desired value
+To use parallelization of the simulator change value for "PARALLELISM" in experiments.py to desired value.

+Simulation framework does NOT work on Windows Systems.

+2-Hop Attacks were excluded from evaluation in graphs.py as they were not used in the current evaluation.
+They can be added to the evaluation by removing the comment brackets.